 The Cambridge Pattern

-If your yard looks like this one — narrow, partly shaded, patchy in the same spots every year, hot tub or shed eating the open space — you are not unusual.
+If your yard looks like this one — narrow, partly shaded, patchy in the same spots every year, hot tub or shed eating the open space, and local contractors keep telling you the job is too small — you are not unusual.
 You are most of Cambridge.

-The fix is almost always the same: strip the failed lawn, prep the soil properly, lay fresh sod, and water it through the first two weeks.
+The fix is almost always the same: strip the failed lawn, bring in real topsoil, lay RTF sod, and water it through the first two weeks.
 One day on site, two weeks to root, and the lawn carries the rest of the season.

 Ready To Order?